neharkarvishal/neharkarvishal.github.io/_posts/2018-09-3-Build-a-Blog-With-Jekyll-and-GitHub-Pages.md

 used for blog posts on site. `_site` will the folder where statically generated files for hosting will be stored.

 ### Layouts
 Files in the `_layouts` directory contain templates for creating pages.
-The purpose of the layouts is to abstract away the structure of the pages from the content.
 When you create a page, like `about.md`, the content that is inside will be injected into the layout where
 {% raw  %} {{ content }}{% endraw %} is specified.
 We can also create a layout that inherits another layout.
 For example, the `page.html` is based on the default layout.